Search Docs…

 Chat mode has slightly different configurable settings and UI patterns than Instructions mode.
 To chat with an AI model, simply connect a prompt node to the Llama node.

 In the instructions box input how you would like the chatbot to behave.
 We start with a default set of instructions that guide the model to a positive interaction.
-Let's look at what happens when the instructions change to having the model behave like a pirate.

 The Odyssey canvas with a Llama2 workflow